 Let’s take a look.

-Free Employment Case Evaluation
+Free Employment Evaluation

-Treated unfairly at work or think an employer violated your rights?
-Don't settle for less!
-Click here to speak with a nearby attorney for FREE about your claim.
+Did work violate your employment rights?
+Click here to speak with a nearby attorney for FREE about your Employment claim.

 How Does the Law Define Employment Discrimination at Work?

-Under federal law, it’s illegal for an employer to treat a job applicant or employees “less favorably merely because of that person’s race, color, religion, sex, sexual orientation, gender identity, national origin, disability or status as a protected veteran.
+Under federal law, it’s illegal for an employer to treat a job applicant or employees “less favorably merely because of that person’s race or color, religion, sex, sexual orientation, gender identity, national origin, disability or status as a protected veteran.
 It may also occur if an employer disciplines, terminates, or takes unfavorable actions against an employee or job applicant for discussing, disclosing or asking about pay.”

 Employment discrimination can be against a single person or a group of people.
 It also doesn’t have to be intentional to be against the law.